rochiecuevas/WeatherPy/README.md

 # What is the relationship between geolocation and weather metrics?
 ## Overview
 OpenWeatherMap and Google Maps APIs are used to determine the relationship between the location of a random set of cities and current weather conditions in each of these cities on a particular day.
 The data is processed and visualised in a [jupyter notebook](https://github.com/rochiecuevas/WeatherPy/blob/master/WeatherPy.ipynb).
 Details and notes are found in the notebook.
+References are accessible via the links.

 ## Procedure at a glance
 There are three main steps in retrieving and in processing the data: